Super-NES/beautiful-jekyll/index.md

   </figcaption>
 </figure>

-Oh no!
+Looks like that doesn't work either!
 While each user's document looks the same, they both ended up with "AT" instead of "CAT".
 This demonstrates that repeating the same operation multiple times produces different results.
 In mathematical terms, the delete operations are not idempotent (A * 1 * 1 !== A).

-It appears that we can't just use indices like a single user text editor.
+It appears that we can't collaborate using indices like with a single user text editor.
 Since there are multiple users making changes to the same shared document, there is the possibility for changes to be made concurrently (or at the same time).
-Dealing with these conflicts so that each user sees a consistent and sensible result is the primary challenge of collaborative text editor.
+Dealing with these conflicts so that each user sees a consistent and intentional result is the primary challenge of collaborative text editor.

 As demonstrated in the two examples above, our solution must satisfy the two mathematical properties of commutativity and idempotency.